6mile/DevSecOps-Playbook/README.md

 <h2 id="org">Organization</h2>

 People don't deploy applications, organizations do.
-Some steps in the DevSecOps checklist need to be owned by the Organization itself.
+Some steps in the DevSecOps playbook need to be owned by the Organization itself.

 | Name | Priority | Description | Difficulty | Maps to security frameworks |
 | :---        | :---   | :--- | :---    | :---    |